 The following principles are fundamental to second language teaching and learning.
 All students are:

-- Given opportunities to manage their own learning Given opportunities to participate in the communicative and reflective use of the language in a wide range of activities
+- given opportunities to participate in the communicative and reflective use of the language in a wide range of activities

-Eligibility for an EAL/D learning program will be identified by middle school teachers and Secondary English staff in consultation with Diverse Learning Faculty staff and parents.
+Eligibility for an EAL/D learning program will be identified by Junior School teachers and Secondary English staff in consultation with Diverse Learning Faculty staff and parents.